otaviools/otaviools/README.md

 <h4 align="left">💻 About</h4>
 <p align="left">
-  • Desenvolvedor Full-Stack focado em soluções web e análise de dados<br>
+  • Full-Stack Developer focused on web solutions and data analytics
-  • Apaixonado por interfaces bem construídas e código limpo<br>
+  • Passionate about well-built interfaces and clean code
-  • Buscando estágio Full-Stack ou Data Analytics<br>
+  • Seeking a Full-Stack or Data Analytics internship
-  • Baseado em Uberlândia, Brasil
+  • Based in Uberlândia, Brazil
 </p>

 <br>